amirrr1987/console-log-advanced/README.md

 Type is: Object
 Value is:
 {name: 'foo', age: 32, active: true}
-Commit: This is developer commit
+comment: This is developer comment
 ---------------------- End log ------------------------------

 ```